EMPLOYMENT LAW NEWS

 - Include salary range in job postings

 Many states have passed their own pay transparency laws, which may require employers to disclose salary ranges for open positions, prohibit retaliation against employees who discuss their pay with colleagues, or require employers to report pay data to government agencies.
+As workers and lawmakers continue to push for enhanced employee rights, pay transparency laws are becoming more common.

-Pay Transparency Laws Effective Dates
+Pay Transparency Laws: Effective Dates

 Below is an at-a-glance list of the locations and corresponding effective dates that require disclosure of pay range under certain circumstances.
 Each law is different, so employers should review each specific jurisdiction’s requirements to ensure compliance: